prometheus/proposals/proposals/2024-12-04_prombench-custom-benchmarks.md

 Here are an example steps to customize and run a customized benchmark with `--bench.version` flag.

 1. Create a new branch on https://github.com/prometheus/test-infra e.g. `benchmark/scenario1`.
-2. Modify this directory to your liking e.g. changing query load, metric load of advanced Prometheus configuration.
+2. Modify the contents of `/prombench/manifests/prombench` directory to your liking e.g. changing query load, metric load of advanced Prometheus configuration.
 It's also possible to make Prometheus deployments and versions exactly the same, but vary in a single configuration flag, for feature benchmarking.

    > WARN: When customizing this directory, don't change `1a_namespace.yaml` or `1c_cluster-role-binding.yaml` filenames as they are used for cleanup routine.
 Or, if you change it, know what you're doing in relation to [`make clean` job](../../Makefile).